Dr. Quan, a Character Review

 “No, at least, hell, I have no idea.”
 Mei-Lin said, putting her gym bag down and rubbing the bridge of her nose in the cold.
 “More like wrecked it.
 There was, God, it was anarchy at the hospital.”

 I have nearly nothing on Mei-Lin and Chou, save for her family pressuring her to marry him—and her refusal.
+But this will come when I write the prequel.

 With Craig Firenze, she’s nervous and excited.
 They joke around but are also serious.
 They’re awkward and romantic, too.